Delgado v. Bastrop ISD: Background information

-During the decade of the 1940s, segregation and racism continued to pervade across the United States, including the state of Texas.
+During the decade of the 1940s, segregation and racism continued to pervade the United States, including the state of Texas.
 Although officially considered "White" under the Treaty of Guadalupe Hidalgo, social discrimination against Mexican-Americans continued; many of those against desegregation used it as a way to fight against the civil right activism and equality that the massive migrations northward for Latin America had brought about.
 At the time, Texan law had no direct pro-segregation legislation against Mexican-Americans (cases such as Plessy v.
 Ferguson only applied to African Americans), but de facto segregation was strongly enforced in direct contrast to the existing legislation much to the detriment of the Mexican-American community.
 At the time, the United States had no immigration limits on Mexican-Americans and had many opportunities for labor though they paid relatively little.
 These combined factors led to many working class Mexican-American families and school districts creating separate schools for Mexican-Americans including inside of the Bastrop Independent School District.
 Efforts of organizations such as the League of United Latin American Citizens among others in the early 1940s had begun to fight Mexican-American segregation in public areas and housing, but had yet to successfully turn their focus to the public school system.
 Previously in 1930, one court case, Del Rio I.S.D V Salvatierra, had attempted to fight against this segregation, but had failed.
 Then in 1946, two years previous to the Bastrop case, the judge in Mendez v.
 Westminster ruled against the segregation of Mexican-American children in public schools.
 This case occurred in California, but its arguments, based on the rights to equal protection and due process, could be applied elsewhere in the United States.
 Earlier that same year in Texas, the attorney general had also released a statement against racial segregation showing that some momentum had begun to shift, at least in public openness to the idea.